emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 =======================

 \- **Quickness**.
 ORM should be fast.
-ORM should to have `Identity Map`_ to prevent duplicated queries to DB if the object is already loaded to the memory.
+ORM should have `Identity Map`_ to prevent duplicated queries to DB if the object is already loaded to the memory.
 This is important for case when several isolated scopes are trying to load the same object to the own namespace.
 Also, I think, `Identity Map`_ should be configurable for different transaction isolation levels, for example, to prevent query to DB when object does not exist and transaction isolation level is "Serializable".